Quick Start

 └── permissions/ # RBAC constantsModule Registration

-- Define the Module - Implement the
+- Define the Component - Implement

 Key Registration Steps